saldel/Raspberry-Pi-Translation-Guide/README.md

 Most of the time, we will be translating our learning resources available on the [Raspberry Pi website](https://projects.raspberrypi.org/en/) so we focus on these here.
 We will occasionally have other translation tasks, such as translation of subtitles for our teacher training videos - you will receive instructions for these if the need arises.

-Many of our learning resources focus on teaching skills in programming with Scratch, Python, HTML/CSS and JavaScript.
+Many of our learning resources focus on teaching programming with Scratch, Python, HTML/CSS and JavaScript.
 If you’re not familiar with these programming languages, please read the following guidelines which explain what they are and how you should approach them in translation:

 -	[Python](https://github.com/ninaszymor/Raspberry-Pi-Translation-Guide/blob/master/Technologies/Translating%20Python.md)
 - [Scratch](https://github.com/ninaszymor/Raspberry-Pi-Translation-Guide/blob/master/Technologies/Translating%20Scratch.md)
 - [HTML/CSS/JavaScript](https://github.com/ninaszymor/Raspberry-Pi-Translation-Guide/blob/master/Technologies/Translating%20HTML.md)

-Majority of resources consist of the textual and visual instructions displayed on the [project’s web page](https://projects.raspberrypi.org/en/projects/rock-band) and an online [Trinket](https://trinket.io/embed/python/33e5c3b81b#.WoV106jFI2w)/[Scratch](https://scratch.mit.edu/projects/editor/) page that learners use to write and run their code according to the project instructions.
+Majority of resources consist of the textual and visual instructions displayed on the [project’s web page](https://projects.raspberrypi.org/en/projects/rock-band), and an online [Trinket](https://trinket.io/embed/python/33e5c3b81b#.WoV106jFI2w)/[Scratch](https://scratch.mit.edu/projects/editor/) page that learners use to write and run their code according to the project instructions.
 Please note that some Trinkets/Scratch pages may be empty while others may already contain some initial code for learners to build on.
 We need to translate both the project instructions and the initial code.
-Please read the next two sections to find out how we want you to do it.
+Please carefully read the next two sections (and all the files they link to) to find out how we want you to do it.

 ## About the proccess

 To ensure high quality of translations, each project will typically go through three stages (unless we tell you otherwise):

-1. Translation: a volunteer translator either translates a text from scratch, or edit a text that was pre-translated using software.
+1. Translation: a volunteer translator either translates a text from scratch, or edits a text that was pre-translated using machine translation software.
 We’ll provide you with a checklist of things to bear in mind while you translate, together with some guidelines for dealing with elements such as images or code.

 2. Review: a volunteer reviewer compares the translation to its English original to make sure that nothing has been mistranslated, omitted, or added.
 We’ll provide you with a list of things to look out for while reviewing.